 This not only accelerates the debugging process but also empowers developers to experiment freely, fostering innovation and agility.
 Real-world case studies underscore the substantial time savings achieved by businesses adopting Flutter for their cross-platform app development.

 The second reason many companies opt for Flutter is its speed and performance.
 So long as you follow their best practices (as highlighted heavily in their documentation), you have absolutely nothing to worry about.

 How fast is Flutter?

-Recent findings from inVerita have shown just how fast Flutter can be compared to other cross-platform frameworks and even native development languages.
+Recent findings from inVerita have shown just how fast the Flutter engine can be compared to other cross-platform frameworks and even native development languages.

 According to inVerita, Flutter compiled 95% faster for the Gauss-Legendre and Borwein Algoroth CPU-intensive tests for iOS and Android.
 Collecting as quickly as native development languages like Swift and Objective-C, Flutter presents a legitimate alternative for native apps.
 Not all cross-platform apps are slow; Flutter beats out Swift in certain areas.

 There are three ways Flutter achieves faster performance:

 The Dart language

 Flutter's DevTools provide profiling, display code coverage, and everyone's favorite performance overlay.
 Flutter's performance overlay displays statistics for frames rendered and their millisecond increments.
 Ideally, each frame is created and displayed within 1/60th of a second to display 60 frames per second.